 2010 GMC Sierra 1500 Interior

-Regardless of whether a standard, extended or crew cab, the 2010 GMC Sierra 1500's spacious, comfortable and versatile cabin ranks among the best.
+Regardless of cab configuration, the 2010 GMC Sierra 1500's spacious, comfortable and versatile cabin ranks among the best.
 Two cabin configurations are available.
-The pure-pickup interior is completely different from the luxury inspired interior, and was primarily designed with the blue-collar worker in mind.
+The pure-pickup interior is completely different from the luxury inspired interior, and was primarily designed for those who plan to use their truck as a work vehicle.
 It features larger buttons/controls, and door handles in order to operate the interior while wearing work gloves.
 The other interior is more upscale and has similar layout and controls to the GMC Yukon SUV.

 - "The interior exudes style and comfort.
 The instrument cluster provides a full range of information, including such data as tire pressure." -- Kelley Blue Book

-The standard cab is only available with a 40/20/40 split-back bench seat, in which the middle 20 percent can be folded into an armrest with two cupholders and a storage compartment.
-The extended and crew cabs come with the same front seat format if selected with a pure-pickup interior package; however, these cabs do offer individual front bucket-seats for the luxury-inspired interior.
-In addition the dashboard in both interior configurations has been pushed forward creating ample legroom for adults.
+The regular cab comes with a 40/20/40 split-bench seat, and can seat up to three.
+The extended and crew cabs come with the same front seat, but can seat up to six people in total.
+Front buckets seats are optional.
 Some reviewers criticize both the bucket and bench seats for lacking side support in turns.
 Reviewers agree the extended and crew cabs both offer plenty of backseat room.

 The Sierra's interior utilizes premium interior materials, which include chrome details, wood grain trim, low-gloss plastic, leather-like vinyl, plush cloth, and real leather, all of which contribute to the Sierra's high-quality looking interior.

-Standard features on the most basic Sierra with the Pure-Pickup interior includes dual-zone air conditioning with individual manual-climate settings for driver and right front passenger, a Driver Information Center, tire pressure monitor, interior lighting (door-handle activated illuminated entry), two dash-mounted, 12-volt auxiliary power outlets, adjustable-tilt steering column, and an AM/FM stereo with standard XM satellite radio.
-Choosing the luxury-inspired interior allows buyers to add features like cruise control, dual-zone automatic climate controls, and a Bose speaker system.
+Standard features include dual-zone air conditioning, two dash-mounted, 12-volt auxiliary power outlets and an AM/FM stereo with satellite radio.
+Choosing the luxury-inspired interior allows buyers to add features like dual-zone automatic climate control and a Bose speaker system.

 - "We found it hard to choose between the "pure pickup" interior and the "luxury-inspired" interior, because both were handsome and functional." -- Kelley Blue Book